 Bone Tomahawk’s horrifying final act cements it as a horror Western, but it’s also weirdly romantic (because of Patrick Wilson) and a brilliant survival story (also Patrick Wilson).

 I don’t want to watch it again anytime soon, because it seriously messed with my sleep.
-But I do want to spot David Midthunder (Comanche Moon, Hostiles, Hidalgo, Westworld) among those scary AF troglodytes!
+But I do want to try harder to spot David Midthunder (Comanche Moon, Hostiles, Hidalgo, Westworld) among those scary AF troglodytes!

 Seriously though, this movie got to me!
-I just took a baseball bat out to grab something from the barn…
+I just took a baseball bat with me to grab something from the barn…